-The 1970s witnessed equally dramatic changes inside Prep’s buildings, both in structure and educational vision.
+The early 1970s saw Prep in another of its periodic crises.
+While under threat of possible closure by the Province, Fr.
+Healy changed both the structure and educational vision of the school, a metamorphosis that remains core to Prep’s identity to this day.
 In 1975, Seattle Prep, having determined that Jesuit education should not be restricted to half the population, celebrated its first female graduates.
-At the same time, Matteo Ricci College was born out of a fruitful collaboration between Seattle Prep and Seattle University.
+At the same time, Matteo Ricci College (MRC) was born out of a fruitful collaboration between Seattle Prep and Seattle University.

 To borrow a phrase from the early Jesuits, our “way of proceeding” is not like other ways.
 We eschew, for example, curricula focused on rote memorization and standardized tests.
 Rather, our way challenges students to extend their reach beyond information toward formation and, at special moments, transformation, thus creating a learning environment that is fully responsive to the expectations of an active, responsible global citizen in the 21st century.